 The Mt.
 Graham red squirrel (Tamiasciurus fremonti grahamensis) is a subspecies that is only found on Mt.
 Graham in southeastern Arizona.
 It was actually thought to be extinct in the 1950s until it was rediscovered two decades later.
 On June 3, 1987, the Mt.
 Graham red squirrel was listed as endangered under the Endangered Species Act.

 Recent analyses indicate that the Mt.
 Graham red squirrel belongs to a different species than the North American red squirrel that ranges across much of the United States and Canada.
 Instead, the Mt.
 Graham red squirrel appears to be a subspecies of Fremont’s squirrel – a species found in Arizona, New Mexico, Colorado and Utah.
 It is distinguished by a smaller body and narrower head, but maintains the brownish-red sides and white belly that characterize other squirrels in its species.

 The forest habitat of the Mt.
-Graham red squirrel has been impacted by wildfire and disease, reducing the available food resources and cover from predators.
-This has led to a reduction in the squirrels’ wild population.
-In addition, an introduced squirrel species (Abert’s squirrel) is now outcompeting Mt.
+Graham red squirrel has been severely impacted by wildfire and disease, reducing the available food resources and cover from predators.
+This has led to a reduction in the squirrels’ wild population, with numbers declining to as low as 35 in 2017 after the Frye fire.
+In addition, an introduced squirrel species (Abert’s squirrel) competes with Mt.
 Graham red squirrels for limited food resources.

 How We Help

 at the zoo